tejasbubane/tejasbubane.github.io/content/2021-01-17-refactoring-filters.md

   expect(filtered_users).to match_array(User.pluck(:id)) # Assert
 end
 ```
-Run tests - passes.
+Run tests - passes :white_check_mark:

-Remove "if" - `fails`.
-There you go.
+Remove "if" - `fails` :x: There you go.
 That is why we need the condition.

 To see what exactly is causing this: _** Hops into REPL **_